 Allison Wilbur is an award winning longarm quilter and quilt artist.
 Decades of living overseas in Japan, Russia, Tunisia, Kuwait, Oman and Switzerland, and travel to many other countries has brought global textiles, color combinations, and design elements into her quilts.
 Allison often pairs these elements with traditional American piecing to create collaborative work that celebrates the international language of fiber shared by women in so many cultures around the world.

-Allison lectures on textiles from around the world, quilting techniques, and art quilting to regional quilt guilds.
-Her work has been exhibited nationally and internationally at venues such as the United Nations Palais des Nations in Geneva, Switzerland, the New England Quilt Museum, in major national quilt festivals, art galleries and museums.
+Allison ‘s work has been exhibited nationally and internationally at venues such as the United Nations Palais des Nations in Geneva, Switzerland, the New England Quilt Museum, in major national quilt festivals, art galleries and museums.

-Together with her husband, Dick Wilbur, she manages a project, Quilt for Change, which uses challenge art quilt exhibits to inspire social change.
-The exhibits have been displayed at the United Nations in Switzerland and New York, have traveled with major quilt shows in the U.S. and at the New England Quilt Museum in Lowell, MA.
+Together with her husband, Dick Wilbur, she managed Quilt for Change, which used challenge art quilt exhibits to inspire social change.
+The exhibits were displayed at the United Nations in Switzerland and New York, traveled with major quilt shows in the U.S. and at the New England Quilt Museum in Lowell, MA.

 “Paint every day” was something my mother, watercolor artist Virginia Avery, always taught her students.
 I carry this philosophy of a daily creative practice into my quilting studio.
 Constant connection keeps your creative spirit nimble and engaged.

 art vs craft

 My quilting practice straddles both worlds.
 Some quilts are based on age old designs passed down through generations.
 Others spring from my imagination and the borrowed vocabulary of pattern, imagery and texture.
 All are executed with years of study of techniques, skills, and theory.